Jaakko Ilkka: The Cudgel War

 In 1595, the whole of Ostrobothnia was in revolt, with peasants refusing to pay crippling taxes owed to the Swedish crown.
 Ilkka led the peasants' resistance movement.
 The name "The Cudgel War" came from the fact that the rebels armed themselves with various blunt weapons, such as cudgels, flails and maces, which were considered the most efficient weapons against their heavily armoured enemies.
 The wealthier rebels also had swords, some firearms and two cannons at their disposal.
 Their opponents, the troops of the Swedish nobleman Klaus Fleming, were professional, heavily armed and outnumbered the peasants.

 Ilkka--who, like most educated Finns, was bilingual in Swedish (spoken by the nobility) and Finnish (spoken by the peasants)--rose to prominence after being elected to lead the peasant army.
 The Cudgel War began on Christmas Eve 1595 and was initially successful, with the rebels winning some infantry battles, forcing Fleming into peace negotiations.
 On December 31, 1596, Fleming's troops attacked Ilkka's land at his Nokia manor stronghold in Pirkkala.
 After the fortress had been set ablaze by the Swedes, Fleming called on the rebels to surrender Ilkka to him to avoid being killed en masse.
 However, Ilkka escaped with his wife and some of his men back to Ilmajoki.
 Fleming's cavalry killed a number of the fleeing rebels in the forests around Nokia.

 Ilkka and his wife were eventually captured and imprisoned in Turku Castle.
 The couple managed an audacious escape, in the autumn of 1596, helped by peasant allies.
 According to some reports, Ilkka got out of the castle from a privy by crawling through the opening used for the removal of slops.
 Historian Santeri Ivalo describes this in his book Finnish heroes.
 Nevertheless, Ilkka was captured again and was executed with five other rebel leaders on January 27, 1597, by Swedish army officer Abraham Melkiorsson.
-A letter written by Fleming on January 27, 1597, ordering his troops to capture Ilkka alive, did not reach Melkiorsson before he had already killed the rebel leader.
+A letter written by Fleming on January 27, 1597, ordering his troops to capture Ilkka alive, reached Melkiorsson after he had already killed the rebel leader.
 Eventually, Ilkka's body was taken to the Ilmajoki church, where the current Ilmajoki Museum is situated.
 At least 1,500 rebels were killed during the war.